Header Image for Windlesham Parish Council

 General Power of Competence (GPC)**

-Easier to meet legal criteria to retain GPC and expand local powers.
+Easier to meet legal criteria to retain GPC and expand local powers, supporting wider service delivery and innovation.

 No legal authority or powers at community level; all matters handled centrally.